willjones0108/SHARE_BEAR/README.md

     Password NVARCHAR(MAX) NOT NULL
 );

--- Create the login stored procedure
-CREATE PROCEDURE sp_Lab3Login
+-- Run the code above and then create the login stored procedure CREATE PROCEDURE sp_Lab3Login
     @Username NVARCHAR(50)
 AS